PACE-Group-2/CQ-Threats/Saurabh_WebScrape/9news-Security/README.md

 1. Change the location of excel file to be export (code at the very end)

 ## Need to be fixed
-1. Change the date column to date-type
+1. fix the location, using google api or anything